exysta/TheFirstBorn_Robot/docs/decisions_log.md

 - Linux-only ROS 2 implementation

 **Decision:**
-Use **FreeRTOS** with **micro-ROS** on **STM32H7A3**, and **ROS 2 Jazzy** containerized on **Raspberry Pi 5** using **Docker Compose**.
+Switch from **STM32H7A3** to **ESP32-S3** due to hardware failure (STM32H7A3 got fried).
+Use **FreeRTOS** with **micro-ROS** on **ESP32-S3**, and **ROS 2 Jazzy** containerized on **Raspberry Pi 5** using **Docker Compose**.

 **Rationale:**
-FreeRTOS offers a lightweight, widely-supported RTOS foundation with a small footprint and real-time determinism suitable for STM32H7.
-It has active community support, clean integration with micro-ROS, and ample examples.
-ROS 2 Jazzy on Docker provides a professional, reproducible development environment on RPi 5, enabling scalable and maintainable robotics architecture.
+ESP32-S3 offers a reliable, cost-effective alternative with good micro-ROS support and integrated USB-to-UART features.
+The switch allows continuation of development without major architectural changes while avoiding costly STM32 hardware replacement.
+The combination maintains real-time performance, hardware support, and ROS 2 ecosystem compatibility.

+---

+**Date:** 10-08-2025
+**Topic:** IMU Selection
+**Options Considered:**
+- ICM-20948
+- MPU-9250
+- ICM-45686

+**Decision:**
+Switch IMU to **ICM-45686** for improved accuracy and performance.

+**Rationale:**
+The ICM-45686 provides enhanced sensor fidelity and improved motion tracking, better suiting the updated ESP32-S3 hardware and overall system goals.
+It has good availability and integrates well with the ESP32 environment.

+---

+**Date:** 10-08-2025
+**Topic:** Battery Selection
+**Options Considered:**
+- Li-Ion 18650 pack (previous)
+- LiPo 3S battery

+**Decision:**
+Switch battery to **LiPo 3S** for higher voltage and improved power density.

+**Rationale:**
+The LiPo 3S battery offers better energy density and discharge rates, supporting longer operation and higher current demands of the new hardware configuration.
+It aligns with updated power management design considerations.

 ---